Meowmycks/Network-Forensics-Project/README.md

 ![sharkbite-2](https://user-images.githubusercontent.com/45502375/145147645-5dd3ab7d-5709-433d-9a81-c8349bb0fb85.gif)

 - The file we downloaded contains a long base64 encoded string.
 Decoding it reveals an RSA private key we can use.
+- We save the key we found into a file with the ```.pfx``` extension.
+This allows us to use it in Wireshark as an RSA key.

 ![sharkbite-3](https://user-images.githubusercontent.com/45502375/145147656-9527763f-6925-49d9-a8f7-1da59e320836.png)
 ![sharkbite-4](https://user-images.githubusercontent.com/45502375/145147662-b3943ded-b688-4892-9843-624b4ed7c4f2.png)